NVIDIA/tao_pytorch_backend/README.md

 TAO Toolkit is a Python package hosted on the NVIDIA Python Package Index.
 It interacts with lower-level TAO dockers available from the NVIDIA GPU Accelerated Container Registry (NGC).
 The TAO containers come pre-installed with all dependencies required for training.
 The output of the TAO workflow is a trained model that can be deployed for inference on NVIDIA devices using DeepStream, TensorRT and Triton.

-This repository contains the required implementation for the all the deep learning components and networks using the TensorFlow backend.
-These routines are packaged as part of the TAO Toolkit TensorFlow container in the Toolkit package.
-These source code here is compatible with TensorFlow version <= 1.15
+This repository contains the required implementation for the all the deep learning components and networks using the PyTorch backend.
+These routines are packaged as part of the TAO Toolkit PyTorch container in the Toolkit package.

-> TAO Toolkit will be deprecating this backend after 5.0.0.
-No more fixes, and newer releases will be supported.

 ## <a name='GettingStarted'></a>Getting Started